-Pont du Gard is reportedly one of the most visited ancient sites in France.
+Pont du Gard is reportedly one of France’s most visited ancient sites.
 But not until I saw it myself would I know why.
 It literally took my breath away.
-There, hiding out in the French countryside — not far from groves of olives trees and fields of grape vines — was a magnificent structure from the early Roman Empire.
+There, hiding out in the French countryside — not far from groves of olive trees and fields of grape vines — was a magnificent structure from the early Roman Empire.
 From the 1st Century AD, to be exact.

-I must have been the one of the only people who has ever arrived at the park on foot, because there were no pedestrian signs or entrance.
+I must have been one of the only people who had ever arrived at the park on foot because there were no pedestrian signs or entrances.
 Just a parking lot for buses and cars.
 In fact, a park guard saw me and came down the road to greet me.
 He must have thought I was lost — or a spy!
-Anyway, he pointed me towards the main entrance of the park.
+Anyway, he pointed me toward the main entrance of the park.

-Inside the park there was a large, very modern, covered loggia where several groups of people were sitting at tables or just standing around.
-A very nice snack shop, glacé stand, and a few souvenir and gift shops were along the side.
+Inside the park was a large, very modern, covered loggia where several groups of people were sitting at tables or just standing around.
+A lovely snack shop, glacé stand, and souvenir and gift shops were along the side.
 The indoor exhibit hall and cinema I was told to visit first were on the right and could be accessed by going through a central door and walking two floors underground.
 Since I had arrived 45 minutes before the English version of the introductory film was scheduled to run, I had plenty of time to visit the exhibit hall.

 Or so I thought.
-I could have spent hours there if I had wanted to go into a deep study of Roman aqueducts and water systems.
-There were exhibits of early Roman baths, latrines and more.
-I was particularly taken with the displays of numerous artifacts unearthed from the earliest days of the bridge, into the 6th century, when it was in constant use.
-A near-real sized replica of a worksite demonstrated how the bridge and aqueduct were constructed.
+I could have spent hours there if I had wanted to deeply study Roman aqueducts and water systems.
+There were exhibits of early Roman baths, latrines, and more.
+I was particularly taken with the displays of numerous artifacts unearthed from the earliest days of the bridge into the 6th century when it was in constant use.
+A near-real-sized replica of a worksite demonstrated how the bridge and aqueduct were constructed.
 Faux pulleys operated by mannequins showed how the stones were lifted into place.
 The theatrical set seemed quite authentic and very well done.

 Then, beyond the trees… and a few yards farther… there is was.